pierreDev33/crawler.ninja/README.md

 ```

 - maxConnections     : the number of connections used to crawl, default is 10.
-- externalLinks      : if true crawl external links, default = false.
 - externalDomains    : if true crawl the  external domains.
-This option can crawl a lot of different linked domains, defaukt = false.
+This option can crawl a lot of different linked domains, default = false.
 - externalHosts      : if true crawl the others hosts on the same domain, default = false.
 - scripts            : if true crawl script tags, default = true.
 - links              : if true crawl link tags, default = true.